 Welcome to The Irish News’ privacy notice.

-The Irish News Limited (we, us, our or The Irish News) publishes Northern Ireland’s largest selling morning newspaper; The Irish News, and we run the newspaper delivery service website https://newspaperdelivery.me/ which offers a newspaper delivery service for the Irish News and other newspapers (NPD Service).
+The Irish News Limited (we, us, our or The Irish News) publishes Northern Ireland’s largest selling morning newspaper; The Irish News, and we run the newspaper delivery service website https://newspaperdelivery.me/ which offers a newspaper delivery service for the Irish News (NPD Service).

 This policy (together with any other documents referred to in it) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us when using or in connection with the NPD Service.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

 At The Irish News, we take your privacy seriously and we are committed to protecting your personal data.
 We aim to be clear about how we use personal data and this privacy notice will inform you how we look after your personal data, what personal data we process and why.
 It applies to both your visit to our website (regardless of where you visit it from) and when you use the NPD Service and our other services.

 At The Irish News we collect different types of information about our users for three main reasons: